 Professional and trade associations play an integral role in the transition to the Next Normal: giving members insight into the latest updates in their industries and how other professionals are dealing with this massive change.
 As the Future of Work continues to unfold, people are looking to associations to guide them toward better understanding the skills they need to succeed and progress in their careers.
 This collaborative career growth transforms associations into communities.

 According to the 2021 Association Trends Study, industry professionals cite training as the second most valuable aspect of belonging to a trade group—right behind keeping up with industry news.

 Creating and promoting a learning path for members to earn credentials increases membership appeal for current and prospective members, especially for associations focused on helping members develop professionally.
 Adding a digital credentialing component offers members tangible benefits that transfer over to their workplaces.

-Digital credentials can optimize your association’s learning and credentialing program, making it a more engaging and distinct benefit for your members.
-They are highly visual and shareable online.
-And behind every digital credential is metadata that provides members with proof of learning.
+There are many benefits of credentialing for associations, including the ability to use digital credentials to optimize your association’s learning and credentialing program.
+And if you choose digital credentials that are backed by rich metadata, you'll be able to provide members with proof of learning and drive awareness of your brand.
 They can even help your members stand out on LinkedIn, supporting another key engagement driver—networking—and leading to career opportunities, promotions, and increased earnings.

 Here are three steps to creating a digital credential program for your professional or trade association: